olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 Routines often originate or terminate at a single process known as the “root”.

 For this introduction we'll look at the broadcast, where the root process sends data to all the other processes.
 The main uses of broadcasting is to send configuration parameters, like initial conditions or user input, to all processes in a parallel program.
-The data that you broadcast is initalized inside the MPI region and just for the root process.
+The data that you broadcast is initialized just for the root process.